 You have a family member who is part of a study at UNC called NCGENES.
 Part of this study involves genetic testing, which looks for alterations (variants) in the genes that can cause disease.

-Most genetic variants are harmless, but some are harmful and can cause specific disease.
+Most genetic variants are harmless, but some can cause a disease.
 When we do genetic testing, there are three types of results that are possible.
 A positive result means that a genetic variant was identified that is known to cause disease.
 A negative result means either no genetic variants were identified, or that only harmless variants were found.
 Finally, genetic testing can identify a variant of uncertain significance (VUS).
-A VUS result means that a variant was identified, but there is not enough information to determine whether it causes a disease or not.
-Your relative's genetic testing identified a VUS.
+A VUS result means that a genetic alteration was identified, but we do not know for sure whether it causes disease or not.
+Your relative had genetic testing that identified a VUS.

-Sometimes additional testing in family members can help us determine if a VUS is harmful or not.
-For example, if several members of a family with cancer all have the same VUS, while family members without cancer do not, this provides more evidence that the VUS may cause disease.
-You are being invited to participate in this study, because your relative's genetic testing identified a VUS and knowing whether you have the same genetic variant may give us additional information that could improve our interpretation of this result.
+Sometimes testing others in the family can help us determine if a VUS is harmful or not.
+For example, if several members of a family with cancer all have the same VUS, while family members without cancer do not, this make us think that the VUS may be causing the disease.
+You are being invited to participate in this study, because your relative's genetic testing identified a VUS and knowing whether you have the same genetic variant may give us additional information that could us understand this result better.